mautic/mautic-community-handbook/pages/12.product-team/01.mautic-roadmap/01.strategic-initiatives/docs.md

 facebookenable: true
 ---

+Initiatives are groups of people coming together to work on a particular area of focus.

 Below are the current strategic initiatives for Mautic core, in alphabetical order.

 Strategic initiatives are maintained by the Project Lead and are grounded in: